hxtree/Photo-Gallery/README.md

 + etc. etc ;-)

 # How it Works
-Pages:
-	all web pages are stored in the pages folder a page must be added to the database and a php file to the pages folder before it will be live
++ All web pages are stored in the pages folder
++ A page must be added to the database and a php file to the pages folder before it will be live

-Authentication works through LDAP server amd occurs in index.php
++ Authentication works through LDAP server amd occurs in index.php

-add or remove special users in index.php (should separate to config) Configurations are stored in resources/config .
++ Configurations are stored in resources/config.
-Photo processing is completed using a python script need to add cron job to python script in lib
++ Photo processing is completed using a python script need to add cron job to python script in lib, crontab -e
-    crontab -e
 > */5 * * * * python /var/www/photos/lib/process-files.py

 # Requirements: